Managing Contacts with SmartCloud Connect (Contacts Sync)¶

-Refer to this article to learn how MS Exchange Contact item fields are matched with Salesforce contacts by SmartCloud Connect.
-Also refer to this article for more details on configuring what objects to synchronize.
+Refer to this article to learn how MS Exchange/Office 365 Contact item fields are matched with Salesforce Contacts by SmartCloud Connect.
+Also refer to this article for more details on configuring objects synchronization.

 Enabling Contacts Sync¶

-To enable background synchronization of Contacts, go to synchronization Dashboard (see the article Opening the Dashboard), select Sync Settings > Filters and enable the Synchronization switch under Contacts:
+After SCC sync is set up, to enable Contacts sync, go to Synchronization Dashboard (see the article Opening the Dashboard), open Sync Settings > Filters in the pane on the left-hand side and enable the switch button under Contacts:

-To set a Salesforce list view to be applied by SmartCloud Connect when defining the scope of Contacts to be processed by synchronization:
+To set a focused Salesforce list view to be applied by SmartCloud Connect on Contacts syncing:

 open Sync dashboard > Sync Settings > Filters